upsight/doctor/docs/types.rst

 * :attr:`~doctor.types.Object.properties` - A dict containing a mapping of
   property name to expected type.
 * :attr:`~doctor.types.Object.required` - A list of required properties.
+* :attr:`~doctor.types.Object.title` - An optional title for your object.
+This value will be used when generating documentation about objects in requests and responses.

 Example
 #######